Simon Pokagon

 Simon Pokagon (c.
-1830- January 28, 1899) was a member of the Pokagon Band of Potawatomi Indians, an author, and a Native American advocate.
+1830 – January 28, 1899) was a citizen of the Pokagon Band of Potawatomi Indians, an author, and a Native American rights advocate.
 He was born near Bertrand in southwest Michigan Territory and died on January 28, 1899, in Hartford, Michigan.
 Dubbed the "Red Man's Longfellow" by literary fans, Pokagon was often called the "Hereditary and Last Chief" of the tribe by the press.
 He was a son of his tribe's patriarch, Leopold Pokagon.

 Biography

-Simon Pokagon was born to Potawatomi chief Leopold Pokagon and his wife.
+Simon Pokagon was born to Potawatomi Chief Leopold Pokagon and his wife.

 He claimed attendance at the University of Notre Dame and Oberlin College, but that has been challenged, as they have no record of his matriculation.
-It is likely that he received education from the Sisters of St. Mary's Academy near Notre Dame and at the Twinsburg (Ohio) Institute.
+He likely received education from the Sisters of St. Mary's Academy near Notre Dame and at the Twinsburg (Ohio) Institute.
 Some scholars have challenged his claims of fluency in four of the "classic" European languages.